ImmutableVariable/learnityourself/docs/python/07-error-handling/03-raising-exceptions.md

 ## Raising Built-in Exceptions

-Python has many built-in exceptions you can raise.
-Choose the one that best describes the error condition:
+Python provides many built-in exceptions that you can raise, depending on the error condition:

 ```python
 def process_age(age):